Some of the long-term effects of drug abuse can be fatal.

 6 Serious Long-Term Effects of Using Drugs

-Drug use and addiction can be dangerous, and increase your risk for serious health problems such as overdose, coma, and death.
-The long-term effects of using drugs can impact you both physically and psychologically, and compromise your happiness and overall quality of life.
-Knowing more about the long-term effects of drug use can encourage you or your loved one to stop using substances, and get help for addiction treatment if needed.
+Drug use and addiction can be dangerous and increase your risk for serious health problems such as overdose, coma and death.
+Furthermore, long-term drug use can affect both your physical and psychological well-being, ultimately diminishing your happiness and overall quality of life.
+Understanding these lasting effects can serve as a powerful motivator for you or a loved one to stop using substances and seek professional help for addiction treatment if needed.

 to get help today.